 Texas housing market

-Texas offers an unlimited homestead exemption.
-This allows a homeowner to protect 100% of the value of their primary residence.
+Texas offers homestead exemptions.
+This allows a homeowner to protect up to 100% of the value of their primary residence, depending on certain factors.

 If you are finding it challenging making rental payments, you can seek assistance through Texas’s rental programs.
 For those seeking mortgage relief, Texas offers a lending hand through the Texas Housing Assistance program.